-Online circulation duties require continuous concentration for moderate to prolonged periods.
+Between the ages of 15 and 30 A Canadian Citizen, permanent resident, or has been conferred refugee protection EFFORT Online circulation duties require continuous concentration for moderate to prolonged periods.
 Requests from patrons and telephone answering duties continually interrupt attention spans for short periods.
 Critical demands relate to increased workload when staff is absent.
 Working conditions regularly involve a degree of mental stress and physical strain with the possibility of prolonged periods with irregular breaks in an open and shared environment.
 Major continuous physical demands are related to combined muscular and sensory strain for long to prolonged periods while shelf reading, shelving material and standing to provide counter service.
 Online circulation duties require continual sensory strain for long to prolonged periods.
 Frequent muscular exertion is required to carry and transport boxes up to 22.675kg.
 WORKING CONDITIONS:

-A typical work week consists of 28-42 (FTE= 35) hours and requires regular weekend and evening work, in order to ensure programming and staffing requirements are met

-- Works in a computerized public service environment - Out-of-town travel is rare and relates to training opportunities. - 95% of the average workday is spent indoors in open areas; outdoor duties include home deliveries and other errands. - Exposure to work-related hazards is related to the constant exposure to germs and infectious diseases through direct contact with patrons. - Risk of falling from heights of under 5 feet is encountered while shelving books and while shelf reading. - Risk of exposure to potentially dangerous or abusive people entering the library.
-Recognized areas of higher risk of potential for workplace violence include: public or community contact, working alone or in small numbers, handling cash, working late nights, secondary entrances, and working in an area of higher crime. - Some element of personal risk involved in the performance of these duties
+A typical work week consists of 28-42 (FTE= 35) hours in order to ensure programming and staffing requirements are met Works in a computerized public service environment Out-of-town travel is rare and relates to training opportunities.
+95% of the average workday is spent indoors in open areas; outdoor duties include home deliveries and other errands.
+Exposure to work-related hazards is related to the constant exposure to germs and infectious diseases through direct contact with patrons.
+Risk of falling from heights of under 5 feet is encountered while shelving books and while shelf reading.
+Risk of exposure to potentially dangerous or abusive people entering the library.
+Recognized areas of higher risk of potential for workplace violence include: public or community contact, working alone or in small numbers, handling cash, working late nights, secondary entrances, and working in an area of higher crime.
+Some element of personal risk involved in the performance of these duties